Art-Sells/Arells/Build-Notes.md

 - Minor Fixes:
 - - (about buton accent color flicker and toggle accent color issues [take pic for reference to fix])
+- - (My Portfolio) button in asset pages sometimes doesn't click after few interactions of deleting/adding investments
-- - Fix Favicon issue on Yahoo and other Websearchers (minor fix)
+- - Fix Favicon issue on Yahoo and other Websearchers

 ## 2-3 months after launch (if compounding begins)